Trap Shooting

 It’s not hard to picture many people falling in love with trap shooting or skeet!
 Even those who have absolutely no desire to hunt.
 It’s also clear that it doesn’t take much to get started.
 If you live in the country, there’s a good chance you have enough land to trap shoot in your backyard.

-If you find trap shooting is for you and you want to take it farther, it’s time to call your local trap club and hope they have an opening.
-There are trap shooting clubs everywhere, and there’s more to learn from experienced trap shooters.
+If you find trap shooting is for you and you want to take it farther, it’s time to call your local clubs and hope they have an opening.
+There is a trap club everywhere, and there’s more to learn from experienced trap shooters.
 In many ways, it may be to learn things the right way than to develop bad habits that need fixing later.
 So, dust off that old shotgun and go bust some clays!

 Thanks for reading my post and for your continuous support.